 Hike to Pumamarca ruins details

 The hiking trip from Ollantaytambo to Pumamarca is a little more than a half-day trip but with a wholesome experience.
 If you opt for two way trip then we will leave early from Ollantaytambo to our destination.
 Our first stop will be Pallate which is the starting point of the gorgeous Pumamarca ruins hiking trail which is twenty minutes ride in the north-east of Ollantaytambo.
 We will start our 6-kilometer hiking to Pumamarca from this point.
 You will come across a few native Quechua settlements through your hiking track along with native Andean animals including Llamas and many other grazings in the green highlands.

-It is one of the rare Inca strongholds where the conquering Spanish army was defeated.
+It has a good historic significance as the Spanish Army lost here.
 After exploring these impressive ruins, we shall head back to Ollantaytambo.
-It will take 25 minutes to reach Ollantaytambo if we ride back while a downhill hike should not take more two hours.
+It will take 25 minutes to reach Ollantaytambo if we ride back while a downhill hike should not take more than two hours.

 History of Pumamarca ruins

 The glorious Pumamarca ruins are settled at an altitude of 3533 meters, 11590 feet from sea level and it will take us around 2 hours to trek to the Pumamarca ruins from the starting point.
 Patacancha and Yuracmayo rivers are overlooked by the majestic hillside ruins of Pumamarca.
 The stunning ancient ruins comprise twenty-four distinct structures including some classic Inca terraces, enclosures, and aqueducts.
 It is a common belief that these structures are a part of Wari-Inca civilization.
 Some archeologists believe that Pumamarca was a ceremonial holy site at the times of Wari civilization.
 It appeared as a formidable fortress when the Inca Empire rose to glory in Peruvian Andes.